nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 The :class:`~eventsourcing.dcb.api.DCBRecorder` class defines an interface that has methods described in the DCB specification for reading and appending DCB events.
 There is one enhancement, which is to return an :class:`int` from the :func:`~eventsourcing.dcb.api.DCBRecorder.append` method.
-This supports returning the position of last appended event, so that user interfaces for systems implemented with CQRS, that have eventually consistent "read" models, can transition from a "write" view to a "read" view and wait for new events to be processed, avoiding the stale read model problem.
+This supports returning the position of the last appended event, so that user interfaces for systems implemented with CQRS, that have eventually consistent "read" models, can transition from a "write" view to a "read" view and wait for new events to be processed, avoiding the stale read model problem.

 .. literalinclude:: ../../../eventsourcing/dcb/api.py
     :pyobject: DCBRecorder